fpl/lovergine.com/posts/2026-08-07-is-the-future-federated.md

 title: Is the future federated?
-Or, why the hyperscaler are here to stay
+Or, why the hyperscalers are here to stay
 date: 2026-08-07 19:00
 mastodon: https://floss.social/@gisgeek/117055364656482441
 tags: society, personal computing, technology, fediverse, internet